Faresjj/Shopping-cart/README.md

 # Shopping-cart
-E-commerce website with a shopping cart using React.js and Redux.
+E-commerce website with shopping cart using React.js and Redux.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).